-Are you getting the best outcome possible out of your sports negotiation?
+Are you getting the best outcome possible out of your sports or sports business negotiations?
 Do you have a well-researched, effective process for ensuring your interests are met?
+Have you built an organizational culture capable of maximizing outcomes through cutting-edge negotiation process and strategy?
 Do you anticipate areas of impasse and have creative solutions prepared to overcome these difficult negotiation points?

 Sports Negotiation Strategies Assessment

 Assessments are done by negotiation specialists.
 A specialist or team of specialists will give you a deep understanding of how best to formulate your specific goals, an area where many negotiations typically fail or fall short.
 Assessments are done at an individual or organizational level.
 They provide a significant strategic advantage to those that use them.

 SCI follows an interest-based theoretical model and has 25+ years of experience in ensuring positive outcomes for it’s clients.
 Interest based negotiation is an established technique for negotiation in which the parties meet to identify, discuss the issues at hand and attempts to arrive at a mutually acceptable solution.
 It is a positive effort by the parties to resolve a joint dispute in collaboration rather than competition.
 The main focus of such negotiation is to negotiate on common interests of the parties rather than their relative power or position.
 It helps to reduce the importance of how the dispute occurred.
 It creates options that satisfy both mutual and individual interests.
 Interest based negotiations are also referred to as principled or win-win negotiations or interest based bargaining.
 This informal process is one of the most important methods of dispute resolution.

 Partnering with Attorneys

 SCI has deep experience working closely with attorneys to help strategize settlements to seemingly intractable disputes.
 SCI works confidentially, on retainer, for a number of law firms to help ensure their clients most efficiently get their interests met while navigating a complex legal dispute.